 Around the time you have secured 4-5 Tetrarch Fairies, you will probably notice that the Gerudos usually do one of two things- steal your money and hoard heart containers.
 On the continent accessible with the raft, there is a cave with a Gerudo who will give you The Staff Of Byrna once you have twelve heart containers.
 As she stands guard she says that she can only give the staff to “the hero”.

-The staff itself, which deals damage, doesn’t expend rupees like the bow and doesn’t depend on your health, is an all-purpose reliable range weapon.
+The staff itself, which deals damage, doesn’t expend rupees like the bow and doesn’t require full health like the sword beam, is an all-purpose reliable range weapon.
 So long as all you want to do is attack- the boomerang and the bow can collect objects for you and you will definitely want to gather stuff from a distance in this game.
-The Staff of Byrna fires the slowest projectiles.
+The Staff of Byrna also fires the slowest projectiles.

 Since the staff doesn’t “cost” anything to fire, you may find yourself using it a lot against enemies that deal range damage and are too unapproachable for melee combat.
 And the enemies most likely to fit that description usually turn out to be the hostile Subrosians/wizards/whatever.